 We show that the TLR9-1237T allele was significantly associated with HCV-specific CMI response.
-In this regard, the TT genotype is transcribed more effectively than the CC genotype as reported by others [26] who showed that the wild-type construct elicits higher transcriptional activity compared to the variant CC allele.
-Data showed that subjects with the "favourable" TT allele would have HCV-specific CMI response when compared to those with the "unfavourable" CC allele.
+In this regard, the TT genotype is transcribed more effectively than the CC genotype as reported by others [26] who showed that the wild-type construct stimulates higher transcriptional activity compared to the CC allele.
+The data showed that individuals with the "favourable" TT allele would have HCV-specific CMI response when compared to those with the "unfavourable" CC allele.
 Also, several reports found that the mutant allele "T" imparts the immunity against the various pathogens.
 However, statistically inconsiderable, the mutant allele was declared to be linked with the depressed microbial load in Africans [27-29].
 In addition, the mutant allele T manipulate immunity against establishing the infections, which is convincing that the TLR9 gene had bear the influence of genetic assortment to cope with the infections [30].
-In contrast, functional analyses of the impact of the TLR9 polymorphisms on basal promoter activity revealed that the rs5743836 SNP provoke higher gene expression compared with the wild type promoter.
-Increased promoter activity of TLR9.rs573836 might be explained by the findings of others [31], who showed that the variant C allele at rs5743836 creates a potential NF-xB-binding site that increased the transcriptional activity of the gene.
-The presence of this extra putative NF-xB-binding site promotes TLR9 transcription in response to various stimuli more effectively than the wild type TLR9.rs5743836T sequence.
-This finding agrees with another report [32], TLR9 promoter SNPs are associated with the natural course of HCV infection and show higher transcriptional activities and imply the DNA sensor TLR9 in natural immunity against the RNA virus, HCV.
-Our data are analogous to another study [1, 33], where the rs5743836 TT variant has been shown to have a higher promoter activity than the CC genotype.
-That study suggested that this activity could result in an increased pro-inflammatory cytokine production during malaria infection leading to successful control and elimination of malaria parasites [33].
+Functional analyses of the impact of TLR9 polymorphisms on basal promoter activity, on the other hand, revealed that the rs5743836 SNP causes higher gene expression than the wild type promoter.
+The findings of others [31] could explain the increased promoter activity of TLR9.rs573836.
+That study [31] showed that the variant C allele at rs5743836 establishes a potential NF-xB-binding site that increases the gene's transcriptional activity.
+The presence of this extra putative NF-xB-binding site promotes transcription of TLR9 more effectively than the wild type TLR9.rs5743836 T sequence in response to different stimuli.
+This finding agrees with another report [32], where TLR9 promoter SNPs were associated with the natural course of HCV infection and exhibit higher transcriptional activities and imply the role of the DNA sensor TLR9 in natural immunity against HCV.
+Our data are analogous to other studies [1, 33], where the rs5743836 TT variant was reported to have a greater promoter activity than the CC genotype.
+That study suggested that this activity could lead to increased pro-inflammatory cytokine production during malaria infection, leading to successful malaria control and elimination [33].

-There was no relationship between the outcome of the HCV-specific immune response and the TLR9.rs352140 (G2848A) genotype among the 258 Egyptian HCWs subjects with valid CMI responses and TLR9.rs352140 genotyping.
-To date, there have been no reports showing an association between TLR9.rs352140 (G2848A) and HCV infection.
-The region around 2848 is the major coding region of the TLR9 protein [34, 35] and a polymorphism of the TLR9 2848 GA genotype has been reported to reduce TLR9 expression at the transcriptional level [35, 36].
-Down regulated TLR9 could reduce the functions of the innate immune reactivity against HCV infection.
-Our data are analogous to another study which suggest that the TLR9 gene may play a role in cervical carcinogenesis but have a lesser (or no) role in tumour progression where subjects with the favourable" GG allele were reported to be more frequent than the "unfavourable" AA allele [37].
-In addition, a recent meta-analysis demonstrated that there is no association between TLR9.rs352140 (G2848A) and cervical cancer susceptibility [38].
+There was no association between the results of the HCV-specific immune response and the TLR9.rs352140 (G2848A) genotype among the 258 Egyptian HCWs with valid CMI responses and TLR9.rs352140 (G2848A) and HCV infection.
+The region around 2848 is the major coding region of the TLR9 protein [34, 35] and a TLR9 2848 GA genotype polymorphism has been reported at the transcriptional level to reduce TLR9 expression [35, 36].
+Down regulated TLR9 could reduce the functions of the innate immune response against HCV infection.
+Our results are related to another study that indicates that the TLR9 gene may play a role in cervical carcinogenesis but has a minor (or no) role in tumour progression where individuals with the favourable" GG allele were reported to be more frequent than the "unfavourable" AA allele [37].
+In addition, a recent meta-analysis showed that there is no relationship between TLR9.rs352140 (G2848A) and cervical cancer vulnerability [38].
 Our findings suggest that the TLR9.rs352140 (G2848A) genotype does not affect the natural course of HCV infection.